 "Complex?
 More like complete gibberish!
 But you're a genius, you have to understand this.
 I wouldn't doubt that you could magic up something even better, like a Return to the Future!
 That would be awesome.
 I wouldn't mind being eighteen for a day."

 "Odd, I can do a lot of things with a keyboard, but I can't do everything.
 This isn't as easy as flipping a switch back and forth!
-It would take me years to code anything that huge, considering it was even possible with the Return to the Past to work off of, which is just as well because I don't think we're equipped to deal with the temporal repercussions of such a thing.
+It would take me years to code anything that huge, provided it was realistically possible even with the Return to the Past to work off of, which is just as well because I don't think we're equipped to deal with the temporal repercussions of such a thing.
 What I'm really trying to do, right here and right now, is figure out what exactly happens to us when we're going back in time."

 "But why?
 Why does it matter?
 XANA attacks, we stop him, you push a button, we go back, it never happened.
 We've been doing that since last November and nothing's gone wrong so far."

 "But doesn't it interest you at all?
-Leading scientists always assert backwards time travel is impossible, and yet this computer can do it to an extent!
+Leading scientists always assert backwards time travel is impossible, and yet this computer can do it to an extent.
 But why do only those who've entered Lyoko retain their memories?
 Why can we only travel back over very short periods?
 And why does anyone that's died remain dead?"

 "You're asking me like I have the answers."